yaukuen/Group3/README.txt

 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.

 Advisor:
-When you logged in as an advisor, only "Add or Update Student's Data", "Add or Update Student's Employment Information", "View Student Request", and "Log Out" tabs are available.
+When you are logged in as an advisor, only "Add or Update Student's Data", "Add or Update Student's Employment Information", "View Student Request", and "Log Out" tabs are available.
 To search for a student, you can press the "Student Search" button and then enter the search keyword.
 You can also add a student using the "Add Student" button.
 You can also add or update student's employment information.
 Press the "Student Employment Search" to search